 succulent-hydroponics-a-guide-to-growing-succulents-in-water

-Using nutrient-rich water instead of soil, hydroponics allows plants to grow without soil.
+Using nutrient-rich water instead of soil, hydroponics allows succulent plants to grow in water without soil.
 This method has numerous benefits over traditional soil-based gardening, which has been around for centuries.
 Succulents, one of the trendiest indoor plants, can also be grown using this method!

 In this blog, we'll delve into the world of succulent hydroponics and provide a step-by-step guide on how to get started.